 I absolutely can't wait to share today's homemade Chicken and Dumplings recipe with y'all.
 In fact, as I type this, my mouth is watering and I wish I had a big bowl of chicken and dumpling goodness in front of me right now...at 11:17 p.m.
 Consider it a late, late dessert, or an early midnight snack.
 Or maybe just a can't-stop-thinking-about-it indulgence, but this recipe is flat-out delicious.

-My German-born mother never made chicken and dumplings for us growing up, I suppose because it's a dish that wasn't exactly in her cooking repertoire.
-In fact, I'm not sure if I even tried chicken and dumplings until college…and back then it was the condensed chicken soup/canned biscuit version.
+My German-born mother never made Chicken and Dumplings for us growing up, as it's a dish that wasn't exactly in her cooking repertoire.
+In fact, I'm not sure if I even tried Chicken and Dumplings until college.
+I will also confess that, back then, it was the condensed chicken soup/canned biscuit version.

 How to Make Chicken and Dumplings